meilisearch/integration-guides/resources/issues.md

 We will accept and merge the first PR that fixes correctly and well implements the issue following the contribution guidelines of the corresponding repository.

-We are looking forward to seeing your contribution, and no need to wait for an assignation to start it! 👍
+We are looking forward to your contributions, no need to wait for an assignation to start! 👍